Dziga Vertov: Lost films

 Some early Vertov's films were lost for many years.
-Only 12 minutes of his 1918 Anniversary of the Revolution were known; in 2018 Russian film historian Nikolai Izvolov found lost film in the Russian State Documentary Film & Photo Archive and restored it.
+Only 12 minutes of his 1918 Anniversary of the Revolution were known; in 2018 Russian film historian Nikolai Izvolov found the lost film in the Russian State Documentary Film & Photo Archive and restored it.
 In 2022 he reconstructed another lost film, 1921 The History of the Civil War using archive materials.